sumendar/sumendar.github.io/content/home/about.md

 I am currently pursuing post-graduation in data science, I had bachelor’s and master’s degrees in STEM disciplines specializations within mathematics, statistics, and computer science.

-My specialties include but are not limited to: data pre-processing, data cleansing, data manipulation, exploratory data analysis, visualizations, and machine learning.
+My specialties include but are not limited to: data pre-processing, data cleansing, data manipulation, exploratory data analysis, data visualizations, and machine learning.

 Please connect with me about any of your data science and analytic needs so we can discuss how I can help you and your team.